edofrederix/flotationFoam/README.md

 <pre>
 ./prep.sh <args>
-multiphaseEulerFoam
+foamRun
 </pre>

 * The prep shell scripts set up the case by configuring the required parameters.
-  For the MSFR2D case, a four arguments must be provided: number of cells per unit length, inlet size distribution sigma, inlet size distribution Sauter mean diameter and helium mass flow rate.
+  Some prep shell scripts take optional arguments.
 * Some cases can also be run in parallel, with

 <pre>
 ./prep.sh
-mpirun -np 4 multiphaseEulerFoam -parallel
+mpirun -np 4 foamRun -parallel
 </pre>

 * To reconstruct the results from the paper, use the MSFR2D case with the